The Parish Church of St. Laurence,

 The Font is an excellent example of Norman work, and the purely decorative treatment and the absence of Christian symbols and subject matter is not unusual for this period.
 The oak cover is a fine example of modern craftsmanship.

-The Nave.
-The Church consisted of a single nave and small chancel.
-It was enlarged in 1862, the south aisle, built of flints, being erected in memory of H. J. Grant of Wormleybury.
+1862, the south aisle, built of flints, being erected in memory of H. J.

+Grant of Wormleybury.
 One of the beams of the nave is prominent and dates back to the time of William Woodlief who purchased the manor in 1541, at the period of the dissolution of the monasteries.
 The nave beams - only one survives - are said to have been erected in celebration of the birth of his grandsons.
+At the north-east angle of the nave, the stairs to the rood loft are still to be seen.
+These are of 14th or early 15th century construction.
+The rood loft itself must have disappeared long before the construction of the present Chancel arch

 The pulpit is Jacobean.
 A drawing of the interior of the Church by John Buckler in 1830 shows the pulpit on the south side, with a large back and sound-board and an hour glass.
 The hour glass was to ensure that the preacher expounded to his congregation for the full period as laid down in the rubic.
 These features did not survive, and after the chancel had been rebuilt in 1843, the pulpit was moved to the north side.